 We provide information on all planned works in advance of the work commencing.
 As with common repairs, consultation with owners is necessary where works exceed the amount noted in the Deed of Conditions.

-Please note we do not accept cash payments at our office
+Please note we do not accept cash and cheque payments at our office

 Pay directly to the Association’s account number 00641190 and sort code

 83-22-20, quoting your reference number (this can be found on your invoice, on the left-hand side underneath the address).

 Direct Debit / Standing Order